 Several studies have shown that echinacea can help reduce excess inflammation.

-In a mouse study, echinacea compounds helped reduce important inflammatory markers and memory-loss caused by inflammation (20).
+In one mouse study, echinacea compounds helped reduce important inflammatory markers and memory loss caused by inflammation (

-Interestingly, these adults did not respond well to conventional non-steroidal inflammatory drugs (NSAIDS) but found the supplement containing echinacea extract helpful (21).
+Interestingly, these adults did not respond well to conventional non-steroidal inflammatory drugs (NSAIDS) but found the supplement containing echinacea and ginger extract helpful (

 Research has shown that echinacea plants may help treat common skin concerns.

-In another study in 10 healthy people aged 25–40, skin care products containing echinacea extract were found to improve skin hydration and reduce wrinkles (23).
+In another 2010 study in 10 people, skin care products containing echinacea extract were found to improve skin hydration and reduce wrinkles (

 However, echinacea extract appears to have a short shelf life, making it difficult to incorporate into commercial skin care products.

 Cancer is a disease that involves the uncontrolled growth of cells.